 - 5 pistachios, flaked

-- 2 tbsp fresh mango pieces, for garnishing
+- 2 tablespoons fresh mango pieces, for garnishing

 - 1 1/2 cup mango pulp, thick

-- Wash 2 good quality mangoes.
+- Wash 2 good-quality mangoes.
 Remove the skin.
-Squeeze to get the thick pulp.
+Squeeze to get a thick pulp.
 Keep aside.

 - Add sugar.
-Continue stirring till the milk reduces to 1/3 quantity.
-Turn off the fire.
-Keep aside for cooling.
+Continue stirring until the milk reduces to 1/3 of its original quantity.
+Turn off the heat.
+Keep it aside for cooling.

-- If you are using canned sweet condensed milk, bring it to the same consistency as above by adding warm water.
+- If you are using canned sweetened condensed milk, bring it to the same consistency as above by adding warm water.
 No need to add sugar.

 - Take mango pulp in a mixing bowl.
 Add simmered milk or condensed milk, cardamom powder, half portion of almond and pistachio flakes, and soaked saffron.
 Mix thoroughly to combine.

-- Transfer the mix into a serving container.
+- Transfer the mix to a serving container.
 Keep it inside the freezer for 2 hours or till the mix sets.

-- Take the container out.
-Garnish it with fresh mango pieces, saffron strands, almond and pistachio flakes.
-Mango rabdi is ready to serve.
-Serve cold dessert in a designer bowl.
+- Next, take the container out.
+Garnish it with fresh mango pieces, saffron strands, almond, and pistachio flakes.
+Mango rabdi is ready to serve!
+Serve this cold dessert in a designer bowl.
 Enjoy the taste!